Land Use Permit Applications

 Commonly Requested Forms:

-- Pre-Application Meeting Request *Now accepted electronically!
-Submit online here.
-A Pre-Application Meeting is an opportunity for developers and their representatives to meet with staff to discuss preliminary studies or sketches of a proposed project.
+- Pre-Application Meeting Request - A Pre-Application Meeting is an opportunity for developers and their representatives to meet with staff to discuss preliminary studies or sketches of a proposed project.
 The intent of the meeting is to identify and/or eliminate potential problems to ensure that the project, once submitted, is processed without delay.
 An application, site map, conceptual plan, and other documents pertinent to the project, must be submitted to the Development Services Center at least 48 hours prior to the scheduled meeting.

-- Zoning Verification Letter *Now accepted electronically!
-Submit online here.
-A zoning verification request may be submitted to receive verification of property zone and Puyallup Municipal Code information.
+- Zoning Verification Letter - Zoning verification request may be submitted to receive verification of property zone and Puyallup Municipal Code information.

-- Administrative Conditional Use Permit (PDF) - A land use permit requiring a special degree of review due to unusual effects of characteristics peculiar to the use.
+- Administrative Conditional Use Permit - A land use permit requiring review due to unusual effects of characteristics peculiar to the use.
 Not many land uses require an Administrative Conditional Use Permit (ACUP); call 253-864-4165 to discuss with a planner if your proposed land use requires an ACUP.

 - Annexation - The transition of land from Pierce County into the City of Puyallup.

-- Comprehensive Plan Amendment (PDF) - An amendment to the language or map of the Comprehensive Plan.
+- Comprehensive Plan Amendment - An amendment to the language or map of the Comprehensive Plan.

 - Municipal Code Amendment - An amendment to the language of Titles 1 through 21 of the Puyallup Municipal Code.